10-11 February 2026

 • Delivery time

-The time it takes for cross border money transfers to be processed and cleared can vary widely, from same-day to several days, depending on the payment method and both the sending and receiving countries’ banking systems.
+The time it takes for cross-border money transfers to be processed and cleared can vary widely, from the same day to several days, depending on the payment method and both the sending and receiving countries’ banking systems.

 Since timely execution is crucial for maintaining cash flow and operational efficiency, it’s important to ensure the proactive transfer of funds.